-The decrease in the number of births during the current decade is reflected in a decrease in the total fertility rate (TFR).
-TFR is a comprehensive measure of fertility in a demographic sense, which indicates how many children a woman would have on average if the respective fertility rate per age would apply at every age in her fertile period (from 15 to 49 years of age).
-The total fertility rate fell from 1.81 in 2010 to 1.62 in 2017.
-These are figures for the legally resident population of the Flemish Region.
+The decrease in the number of births between 2010 and 2019 is reflected in a decrease in the total fertility rate (TFR).
+The TFR is a comprehensive measure of fertility in a demographic sense, which indicates how many children a woman would have on average if the respective fertility rate per age would apply at every age in her fertile period (from 15 to 49 years of age) .

 Mothers average age 30.7 years at birth of child

 Between 2010 and 2019, the fertility rate of women between the ages of 20 and 30 decreased, while it increased slightly after the age of 35.
 The average age of women at birth of a child therefore rose with 1 year: from 29.7 years in 2010 to 30.7 years in 2019.

 Higher fertility among women with foreign nationality

 Women with a foreign nationality have on average one child more than women with the Belgian nationality.
-The total fertility rate in 2017 was 2.6 for foreign women and 1.5 for Belgian women.
-For women of foreign nationality, total fertility is generally higher for women of non-EU nationality than for women of EU nationality.
+The total fertility rate in 2019 was 2.46 for foreign women and 1.42 for Belgian women.

 Highest fertility in the district of Halle-Vilvoorde

 The total fertility rate for the 2019-2020 period varies between the 22 districts of the Flemish Region, with values ranging from 1.43 to 1.73.

 The highest value can be found in the district of Halle-Vilvoorde (1.73 children per woman), followed by the districts of Kortrijk (1.71) and Antwerp (1.68).